-Consider including two blank lines on your syllabus near the top of page one.
-Ask students to get basic contact information from two classmates (such as email address or phone number) so they can call on these classmates for help in case they miss a meeting or have a simple question.
+Consider including two blank lines (or some blank space) on your syllabus near the top of page one.
+Ask students to get basic contact information from two classmates (such as an email address or phone number) so they can call on these classmates for help in case they miss a class meeting or have a simple question.

-Include your name, office location, office hours, email address, CSUN phone extension.
+Include your name, office location, office hours, email address, and CSUN phone extension.